 His main research areas of interest are: Machine Learning, Deep Learning, Biomedical Image Analysis, Convolutional Networks, Sequence Models, Autoencoders, Probabilistic Graphical Models for Deep Learning, Deep Generative Models, Deep Reinforcement Learning, Diffusion MRI, Cardiovascular MRI.

 His research focuses on the intelligent processing of large amounts of data towards: (i) automating intellectual tasks normally performed by humans, (ii) learning efficient (dense) data representations, (iii) revealing hidden patterns in the data, (iv) optimising decision-making.

 Opportunities arise to carry out postgraduate research towards an MPhil / PhD in the areas identified above.
 Further information may be obtained on the NTU Research Degrees website https://www.ntu.ac.uk/research/research-degrees-at-ntu

 Dr Giannakidis has been a member of the International Society for Magnetic Resonance in Medicine (ISMRM), the Institute of Electrical & Electronic Engineers (IEEE), and the Technical Chamber of Greece.
-He is also an Associate Fellow of the Higher Education Academy (AFHEA).
+He is also a Fellow of the Higher Education Academy (FHEA).

 Dr Giannakidis was in the organising committee for international conferences.
+He is a member of the Editorial Board of ‘‘Frontiers in Physiology’’, the 2nd most cited Physiology journal in the world.
 He is a regular reviewer for major international journals such as IEEE Transactions on Medical Imaging, Physics in Medicine and Biology, and Journal of Cardiovascular Magnetic Resonance.
 He has been asked to give numerous invited talks.